progress/Spark-Toolkit-Demos/README.md

 ## Installation / Setup

-Import the desired project into the Progress Devloper Studio via File > Import > Existing projects from disk
+Import the desired project into the Progress Developer Studio via File > Import > Existing projects from disk